dokku/ci-docker-image/README.md

   - required: false
   - default: ''
 - `GIT_REMOTE_URL:`
-  - description: The dokku app's git repository url (in SSH format)
+  - description: The dokku app's git repository url (in SSH format, see below)
   - required: true
 - `GIT_PUSH_FLAGS:`
   - description: A string containing a set of flags to set on push